Sequential-Analytics-Lab/SAL-CryptoPulse/README.md

     For a single run:

-        cryptopulse --data <crypto-ticker-symbol> --train-epochs 10 --batch-size 32 <!-- This is a comment and will not be displayed in the rendered README -->
+        cryptopulse --data <crypto-ticker-symbol> --train-epochs 10 --batch-size 32

     For batch processing (multiple cryptos at once):

         cryptopulse_batch

-Alternatively, you can run the model using Python command if you had cloned the repo in your local
+Alternatively, you can run the model using the Python command if you have cloned the repo in your local

     For a single run: